|

 guess the best compliment I can give the

-not look at Kong on screen and forget it's
+not look at Kong onscreen and forget it

-just some guy in a monkey suit.
-In the
+was just some guy in a monkey suit.
+(And

 original, you easily get past that, and it